joeywakeman/Renewable_Energy_Data_Analysis/README.md

 ![output_36_0](https://github.com/joeywakeman/renewables/assets/144757059/900704f1-3956-45d9-9324-d82367ca69f4)

 The correlations plot above shows correlations between various renewable energy metrics in our dataset.
-Here it's clear to see that GDP per capita is negatively correlated with clean energy share.
+Wealthy nations seemingly have widespread access to electricity, use a high amount of energy, generate a high amount of energy, and rely mostly on unclean energy.
+Less wealthy nations have less access to electricity, use less energy, generate less energy, and rely more on renewable energy.

+Interestingly, renewable energy generating capacity is uncorrelated with clean energy share of energy consumed.